dsccommunity/DnsServerDsc/README.md

   - If not specified, defaults to 'localhost'.
 - **Type**: DNS Record Type.
   - Values include: { ARecord | CName | Ptr }
 - **Ensure**: Whether the host record should be present or removed

+### xDnsRecordMx

+- **Name**: Specifies the name of the DNS server resource record object
+- **Zone**: The name of the zone to create the host record in
+- **Target**: Target Hostname for the MX record.
+- **Priority**: Specifies the priority of the MX record.
+  - Defaults to 10
+- **TTL**: Specifies the Time to Live for the MX record.
+  - Defaults to the zone default.
+- **DnsServer**: Name of the DnsServer to create the record on.
+  - If not specified, defaults to 'localhost'.
+- **Ensure**: Whether the host record should be present or removed

 ### xDnsServerADZone